Since 2017, I have become more and more interested in creating digital art. And I have started to transfer my creative form.

 I have been experimenting with the concept of storytelling by altering the composition into different shapes and forms within their own space.
 However, by briefly outlining the figure it limits the information allowing the audience to create their own links between the space and it gives them a chance to create their own narrative.

-- Since 2017 I am studying MA Fine art at the Chelsea college of arts, which is part of University of the Arts London.
+- From 2017 to 2018, I studied MA Fine art at the Chelsea college of arts, which is part of University of the Arts London.

-- Since 2015 I am studying BA Fine art at the Wimbledon college of arts, which is part of University of the Arts London.
+- From 2015 to 2017, I studied BA Fine art at the Wimbledon college of arts, which is part of University of the Arts London.
 Major pathway is the oil painting.

 - From 2013 to 2015 I followed the Wong Kuk professor to study oil painting.